rishii100/Genome-matching/README.md

 3.Open the notebook file containing the code snippets.

 4.Execute each code cell in the notebook to see the output and understand the functionality of each code snippet.

+## Contents
+The repository contains the following code snippets:

+readGenome(filename): This function reads a genome sequence from a file and returns it as a string.

+naive(p, t): This function performs a naive exact pattern matching algorithm.
+It finds all occurrences of a pattern p in a text t and returns a list of starting positions.

+generateReads(genome, numReads, readLen): This function generates random reads from a given genome.
+It takes the genome sequence, the number of reads to generate, and the desired read length as inputs.
+It returns a list of randomly generated reads.

+## Dependencies:
+The code snippets are written in Python and do not have any external dependencies.

+## License:
+This code is released under the MIT License  <a href="https://youtu.be/xEVL1sQNLLY"> MIT LICENSE </a>.